turrisjs/generator-turris/README.md

 Generates a new page named *myName* and injects it into main app.
 The only difference between page and component is that page generates and exports a route.

+`$ yo turris:docker`
+Generates a [docker](https://www.docker.com/) environment for the project with all the requirements included.

 ## Learning Your Way Around

 Once installed, you can create a basic application by following the prompts.